bvandewe/cml-cloud-manager/deployment/docker-compose/VERIFICATION.md

 ### 1. Naming Standardization

-- ✅ Changed project name from `pyneuro` to `cml-cloud-manager`
+- ✅ Changed project name from `pyneuro` to `lablet-cloud-manager`
-- ✅ Replaced all `mario-pizzeria` references with `cml-cloud-manager`
+- ✅ Replaced all `mario-pizzeria` references with `lablet-cloud-manager`
-- ✅ Updated network name to `cml-cloud-manager-net`
+- ✅ Updated network name to `lablet-cloud-manager-net`
 - ✅ Removed all `neuroglia` default passwords

 ### 2. Observability Stack - ENABLED